 This alone won’t get you out of debt, but at least your debt won’t get worse.
-When you continue adding debt while you’re paying it off, you won’t make much progress, if you make any progress at all.
+If you continue adding debt, it will be much more difficult to make progress on reducing your debt, if you make any progress at all.
 Reduce your temptation to create more debt by cutting up your credit cards or even freezing your credit.

 Increase Your Monthly Payment

 Build an Emergency Fund

-An emergency fund may sound counterintuitive if you’re trying to get out of debt since you could be using that money to pay off your debt instead of sticking it in a savings account.
-But, an emergency fund can actually keep you from creating more debt by providing you with a safety net you can use when an emergency expense arises, which saves you from reaching for your credit card.
-The ideal emergency fund is six to twelve months of living expenses, but focus on building up at least $1,000, or whatever you can manage to put into a savings account.
+An emergency fund may sound counterintuitive if you’re trying to get out of debt—you could be using that money to pay off your debt instead of sticking it in a savings account—but an emergency fund can actually keep you from creating more debt.
+These savings provide you with a safety net you can use when an emergency expense arises, which saves you from reaching for your credit card.
+The ideal emergency fund is six to 12 months' worth of living expenses, but you can start by building up at least $1,000, or whatever you can manage to put into a savings account.

-Pick One Debt and Give It All You've Got
+Pick a Debt and Give It All You've Got

 Some people increase all their minimum payments by just a little bit, but that way your payments only drop by a small amount each month.
 You can make more noticeable progress by making a big payment to just one of your accounts each month until that debt is completely repaid.
 In the meantime, make the minimum on all your other accounts.
-Then do the same for another debt, and another until they’re all paid off.
+Then do the same for another debt, and then another, until they’re all paid off.

 Ask Your Creditor for a Lower Interest Rate